• Skip to primary navigation

 It is a very simple recipe that anyone can make their own, even the most novice of cooks.
 And throw in any vegetables that you want to use up that are lurking about in the fridge all moody and with nothing to do.

-Absolutely.
-I top most of my pies with with ready rolled puff pastry to keep the whole vibe easy but shortcrust would be just as welcome here.
+I top most of my pies with with shop bought ready rolled puff pastry to keep the whole vibe easy but shortcrust would be just as welcome here.

 You can also stick it on the bottom of your dish too if you want to go the whole pie hog.
-You may need a couple of the rolled sheets though and will have to bake the bottom of the pie blind.
+Shortcrust is best on the bottom of a pie.
+You will have to bake the bottom of the pie blind.

 There is a recipe card at the bottom of this post with the full instructions and ingredient list.